 Pavilion Road is being transformed into an interactive, floral ‘Oscars red carpet’ and expect lots of references and nods to famous London films like Withnail and I, Skyfall and A Clockwork Orange.
 It promises to be quite the show!

-How to get there?
 The nearest stations to Belgravia in Bloom are Victoria tube and train station, and Knightsbridge tube station.

 For Chelsea in Bloom closest is Sloane Square tube station.